 Leading global corporations are undergoing digital transformations, putting data collection and analysis at the centre of their operations.
 Now agricultural businesses can do it too.

-As the DT18 AG flies for up to two hours, to a range of 20km, it makes the prospect of identifying and digitising every plant, over a short period of time, a feasible option for acquiring precise and cost-effective data sets.
+As the UX11 AG flies for up to an hour, to a range of 47km, it makes the prospect of identifying and digitising every plant, over a short period of time, a feasible option for acquiring precise and cost-effective data sets.
 Open the UX11 AG datasheet.

 “This is the third dimension of data, the building up of temporal information that allows agronomists to track their plantation response to actions, assess their impact and build a reference database to increase overall plantation efficiency,” says Grignard.

 “Plantation managers can also create time-lapse views of their fields, so from planting to fertilisation and harvesting they have a complete understanding of their crops in every season, and can therefore adjust practices to the real status and needs of the fields.”

 As Deloitte reports, tomorrow’s farmers need to deal with higher complexity and the fast-growing product and service offerings from different input providers along the value chain.
-This is why complexity-reducing products, like Delair’s end-to-end solution with the DT18 AG, are so crucial to explore now, so you can plan for integration later.
+This is why complexity-reducing products, like Delair’s end-to-end solution with the UX11 AG, are so crucial to explore now, so you can plan for integration later.

-The DT18 AG, with its multispectral sensor camera, can bring smart, analytic farming to your day-to-day operations and maximise your productivity in the future.
+The UX11 AG, with its multispectral sensor camera, can bring smart, analytic farming to your day-to-day operations and maximise your productivity in the future.

 Contact us for a one-to-one discussion and free quote with one of Delair’s drone specialists